jpssrocha/target_selector/README.md

 ## Known bugs

+### Start and end of the night selections can get exchanged

 This is a simple script script, therefore does not contain safe guards to take into consideration the cyclical nature of this task (that 24h = 0h).
 So sometimes this will make the script give targets on the first half of the night when asked for targets on the second half and vice versa.

-> Therefore ALWAYS CHECK with the visibility plot.
+> **Therefore ALWAYS CHECK with the visibility plot**

+### Output columns getting mixed up

+This happens when the terminal font is too large for the table to be rendered on the available columns.

+Is this case simply decrease the font size and run again.

 ## References

 - Cantat-Gaudin+, 2020 -> For a catalog of open clusters
 - Samus+, 2017 -> For a catalog of field variable stars (GCVS 5.1)
+- ESA, 1997, The Hipparcos and Tycho Catalogues, ESA SP-1200 -> For neighbor checking